 But the idea of removing the old garage door opener and installing a new one is terrifying, consider the time and cost for that.
-I thought it would be something that I will not attempt to do.
+Something that I would definitely like to avoid.

 To my surprise, after researching a bit, I realize this is a common problem that manufacturer have tried to tackle and I found a very simple add-on solution from Chamberlain that is both simple and elegant.